 (Note: If the student's district uses an Assessment Type but the student did not take the test, it may show as an option on the dropdown list but the results page will be blank since no data was collected on that student using that instrument.)

 On any Assessment Type page, the Assessment Year shows below the name of the assessment.
 If the district has collected data on this student using this instrument over multiple years, you can review different years here.
 Each assessment display will look a little different because the data collected by each package will vary.
-You can export this data as well.
+You can download this data as well.

 Grades: See Report Card Grades on the Student Card

 Click Grades on the left side panel to see a report card-style view of the student's grades in progress, with both numerical and letter grades color-coded next to the course names.
 Look to the top right for a dropdown of year options.
-You can also export this using the button to the right of the school year.

 Engagement: See Communications Details and History